dais-ita/dais-ita.github.io/dais/clusters/Resilient_Cluster.md

 * [Graph Attention Networks for Congestion and Mobility Prediction.](/2a05/) Techniques to avoid retraining Machine Learning models when network topologies change.
-* [Leveraging Binarised Neural Networks for SDC Control.](/2a06/) Using binary representations of model weights to allow Machine Learning models on mobile hand-held devices.
+* [Leveraging Binarised Neural Networks for SDC Control.](/2a06/) Using binary representations of model weights to allow Machine Learning models on mobile hand-held devices to make inferences.
 * [Resource Sharing in Software Defined Coalitions to Support Coalition Missions.](/1f05/) A comparison of game-theoretic approaches for optimising resource sharing between coalition partners having different objectives.